SUMMARY CMI

 How much to take

-Your doctor may direct you to take a higher or lower dose, or stop treatment if needed depending on your response to Imatinib GH.
+- Your doctor may direct you to take a higher or lower dose or stop treatment depending on how your body responds to Imatinib GH.

 When to take Imatinib GH